iotrvc/reset/README.md

 1. Click <b>CONTINUE WITH LOCAL FILE</b>, allow to download then open file
 1. Follow Steps to Connect to Photon & Keep Device Name the same to keep API connections like IFTTT intact.
 1. When you see Your Photon is good to go! —> Click the <b>WEB IDE</b> link
+1. You are now reeady to flash with Particle app